algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 * *As you can see, some features of the original game are not present.
 Our Frogger may be minimalist because we are unsure of the limits of the Go_Board, but we will try to make it as accurate as possible:*
 - Using FPGA / Visual Studio.
-- Must work on a Go_Board chip (The Go_Board chip has only 512 MB of RAM).
+- Must work on a Go_Board chip

 ### A) Project Objectives

 - Create a working Frogger that closely replicates the 1981 version using the Go_Board.
 - Include features that are true to the game while adhering to the VGA display output and the Go_Board's capacity.
-- Utilize most of the Go_Board's features, such as the two-digit LED panel (e.g., to display the level number).
+- Utilize most of the Go_Board's features, such as the two-digit LED panel (If possible, to display the level number).
 - Implement a score counter displayed at the top right of the screen.

 ### B) Focus Areas